-Under our second amended and restated non-employee director compensation policy in effect as of the date of this proxy statement, we pay each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director is a member.
-The policy applies to each of our directors who is not an employee or an affiliate of our company, which is currently all directors other than Dr. Walker.
+Under our fourth amended and restated non-employee director compensation policy in effect as of the date of this proxy statement, we pay each of our non-employee directors a cash retainer for service on the Board and for service on each committee on which the director is a member.
+The policy applies to each of our directors who is not an employee of our company, which is currently all directors other than Dr. Walker.
 Pursuant to the policy, each such non-employee director receives an annual cash retainer of \$40,000 for serving on our Board.
-The Chairman of the Board also receives an additional annual cash retainer of \$27,500.
+The Chairman of the Board also receives an additional annual cash retainer of \$30,000.
+For 2020, Mr. Molineaux, the Chairman of our Board, received an additional annual cash retainer of \$27,500 pursuant to the non-employee director compensation policies in effect during 2020.
 The Chairman and members of each of the Audit, Compensation and Nominating and Corporate Governance Committees receive an additional retainer for such service, as follows:

-ANNU IEMBER AL SERVICE ETAINER ANI ADDITIONAL CHAIRMAN NUAL SERVICE RETAINER Audit Committee \$ 7,500 \$ 12,500 Compensation Committee \$ 6,000 \$ 8,000 Nominating and Corporate Governance Committee \$ 4,500 \$ 4,500
+Ann Aember ual Service Retainer Additional Chairman Annual Service Retainer Audit Committee \$ 7,500 \$ 12,500 Compensation Committee \$ 6,000 \$ 8,000 Nominating and Corporate Governance Committee \$ 4,500 \$ 4,500